ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/index.md

 ### Notes {#notes}

+You can use synonyms (`AS` aliases) in any part of a query.

 The `GROUP BY` and `ORDER BY` clauses do not support positional arguments.
 This contradicts MySQL, but conforms to standard SQL.
 For example, `GROUP BY 1, 2` will be interpreted as grouping by constants (i.e. aggregation of all rows into one).

-You can use synonyms (`AS` aliases) in any part of a query.

-You can put an asterisk in any part of a query instead of an expression.
-When the query is analyzed, the asterisk is expanded to a list of all table columns (excluding the `MATERIALIZED` and `ALIAS` columns).
-There are only a few cases when using an asterisk is justified:

--   When creating a table dump.
--   For tables containing just a few columns, such as system tables.
--   For getting information about what columns are in a table.
-In this case, set `LIMIT 1`.
-But it is better to use the `DESC TABLE` query.
--   When there is strong filtration on a small number of columns using `PREWHERE`.
--   In subqueries (since columns that aren’t needed for the external query are excluded from subqueries).

-In all other cases, we don’t recommend using the asterisk, since it only gives you the drawbacks of a columnar DBMS instead of the advantages.
-In other words using the asterisk is not recommended.

 ## Implementation Details